wzhzzz1/SHRQ/README.md

-# OPAHEAD
+# SHRQ
-This is a paper artifacts about range queries under local differential privacy. we adaptively select perturbation mothod based on the structure of the AHEAD Tree.
+This is a paper artifacts about range queries under shuffle model.